 The primary benefit of the STOP-Bang Questionnaire is that it’s convenient to conduct.
 In most cases, it takes just a couple of minutes to go through the questions and calculate the result.
 For busy doctors, this makes the STOP-Bang Questionnaire a time-efficient way to assess a person’s risk of sleep apnea.

-The questions are straightforward, which means that the test is accessible to doctors who are not specialists in sleep medicine.
+The questions are straightforward, which means that the test is accessible to doctors who aren't sleep medicine specialists.
 Simple questions also make it easier for individuals to understand and respond to the survey.

 In addition, while there are limitations to the overall accuracy of the STOP-Bang Questionnaire, doctors can generally be confident that people with very low scores do not have OSA.
 The questionnaire may also be helpful in specific medical situations, such as before a person has surgery.